-Local governments have expenditure streams modeled according to equal monthly expenditures.
+School districts have expenditure streams modeled according to equal monthly expenditures.
 However, revenue streams are not evenly spread throughout the year - sales tax receipts are received monthly with seasonal variation and property tax receipts are paid the beginning of the calendar year.
 Local governmental subdivisions that make extensive use of the property tax to support their operations will always have an intra-fiscal year imbalance between expenditures and revenues.
 This imbalance is not any different from, say, a retail establishment that makes 60 to 70 percent of its sales during the months of November and December.
 Expenses will occur more evenly over the course of the year, but receipts are concentrated in two months.
-In 1982, the LPFA instituted an advanced funding program permitting local governments, law enforcement agencies, and school districts to borrow from the LPFA for cash flow purposes.